itsMapleLeaf/craftbang/README.md

 ## Update

 Later versions of CC implemented a few changes CB relied on that now breaks the program when trying to run it.
 I've gotten it _mostly_ working, but a cryptic-looking error with bios.lua and the old `redirect` lib used here makes it more than worth the effort to fix for a simple nostalgia trip.
-I'm archiving this as irrepable.
+I'm archiving this as irreparable.
 You're welcome to play around with it yourself if you like.

 ---